As an orthoptist you'll specialise in diagnosing and managing a range of eye conditions that largely affect eye movement and visual development

-As an orthoptist, you'll diagnose, treat and manage a range of eye conditions affecting both children and adults.
-Most of your work with babies and children will involve the correction of strabismus (misalignment of the eyes/squint) and amblyopia (lazy eye), and you'll also have a lead role in childhood vision screening.
+Orthoptists treat patients of all ages with defects of binocular vision and abnormalities of eye movement.
+Most of your work with babies and children will involve the investigation and management of strabismus (misalignment of the eyes/squint) and amblyopia (lazy eye), and you'll also have a lead role in childhood vision screening.

-Orthoptists usually work as part of a hospital team, but you may also work in community healthcare and schools.
+Orthoptists usually work as part of a hospital team, but may also work in community healthcare and schools (including special schools).

 As an orthoptist, you'll need to:

-- assess and interpret the patient's field of vision, eye position and eye movement
+- assess, interpret and diagnose eye position and eye movement disorders

-- formulate a treatment plan, which might include prescribing eye exercises, an eye patch or the use of prisms
+- formulate a treatment plan, which might include prescribing an eye patch, eye exercises or the use of prisms

 - monitor patients' treatment and condition

-- train students on placement and other health professionals, e.g. GPs and pre-registration optometry students
+- train students on placement and other health professionals, e.g. pre-registration optometry and undergraduate medical students

-- Jobs in the NHS are usually covered by the Agenda for Change (AfC) Pay Rates consisting of nine pay bands.
+- Jobs in the NHS are covered by the Agenda for Change (AfC) pay rates consisting of nine pay bands.
 New graduates are usually employed in a Band 5/preceptorship post for at least 12 to 18 months, with salaries ranging from £24,214 to £30,112.
 There is no pre-registration year for orthoptics.

 Salary levels for orthoptists working outside the NHS, for example, in academia, research and private practice, may vary.

 Income figures are intended as a guide only.

-You'll usually work a 37.5 hour week, although you may be required to work a shift pattern, including weekends and nights.
+Clinical staff usually work a 37.5 hour week, although you may be required to work a set shift pattern, including weekends and evenings.

-Part-time work, job shares and career breaks are possible.
+Part-time work, job shares, flexible working, secondments and career breaks are possible.

 What to expect

-- Your work will typically take place in hospital clinics, although you may visit community clinics, schools and health centres.
+- Work typically takes place in hospital clinics, although you may visit community clinics, schools and health centres.
 You'll work closely with ophthalmologists and optometrists and contribute to multidisciplinary teams.

 - Examining patients can be physically uncomfortable as you may be constantly leaning forwards or kneeling and using equipment at awkward angles.
-The work can also be physically demanding as you may have to move patients (from wheelchairs to examination chairs, for example) and equipment.
+The work can also be physically demanding as you may have to move equipment and patients (from wheelchairs to examination chairs, for example).

 - You may need to travel between hospital sites during the working day or to clinics, health centres and schools.